balderdashy/sails-docs/concepts/Custom Responses/DefaultResponses.md

 #### res.created()

 This method is used to send a 201 ("Created") response back down to the client indicating that one or more new resources have been created.
+See the [`res.created()` reference page](http://sailsjs.org/documentation/reference/response-res/res-created) for usage info.

 <docmeta name="displayName" value="Default Responses">